 The car search option is similar to the hotel search at first glance.
 It asks for the dates for the car rental.
 Unlike the hotel search, the car rental search gives a choice of drop-off and pick up times.
 There is an additional option to book now and pay later for a car, which can be helpful.

 The filters allow for choosing small, medium, and large cars.
 There is also a toggle for a price range, similar to the hotel search filters.
-In addition, it allows the user to filter out for free cancellation only, automatic transmission only, and no ‘young driver’ fee only.
+In addition, it allows the user to filter out for free cancellation only, unlimited mileage, etc.